 Let’s start with an intro to Communication 101.
 Communication is the process of sending and receiving messages.

-The Sender (you) sends a message to their intended Receiver (your customer / client) that inspires them to respond.
+The Sender (you) sends a message to their intended Receiver (your employee / client / candidate) that inspires them to respond.
 Super nerdy stuff here, but important.

 There are 4 elements in this exchange.